zeke-john/codecall/README.md

   progress({ step: "Sending emails", done: count });
 ```

-This keeps the UX of a "step-by-step" agent, while still getting the cost and speed benefits of single-pass execution.
+This keeps the UX of a "step by step" agent, while still getting the cost and speed benefits of single-pass execution.

 ## Comparison